 The Eyedropper is new in Firefox 31.

 The Eyedropper tool enables you to select colors in the current page.
 It works like a magnifying glass over the page, enabling you to select with pixel precision.
-Underneath the magnifying glass it shows the color value for the current pixel using whichever scheme you've selected in the Settings:
+Underneath the magnifying glass it shows the color value for the current pixel using whichever scheme you've selected in Settings > Inspector > Default color unit:

 You can use it in one of two ways:

 - to select a color from the page and copy it to the clipboard

 - to change a color value in the Inspector's Rules view to a color you've selected from the page